-For SVP and above positions which are not subject to Bangko Sentral confirmation, the Bank shall submit to the BSP within twenty (20) banking days from the date of the appointment/promotion, a letter signed by the CEO/President or its equivalent rank stating that the institution has conducted a fit and proper test on the officer concerned and is taking full responsibility thereon on ensuring that the officer meets the BSP eligibility requirements/qualifications, and the bio-data with ID picture, together with the duly notarized authorization form.
+60 BSP Circular No. 1136 - Amendments to the Regulations on Confirmation of the Election/Appointment of Directors/Trustees/Officers appointment/promotion, a letter signed by the CEO/President or its equivalent rank stating that the institution has conducted a fit and proper test on the officer concerned and is taking full responsibility thereon on ensuring that the officer meets the BSP eligibility requirements/qualifications, and the bio-data with ID picture, together with the duly notarized authorization form.